AshGw/AES-256/README.md

 key = 'c3066e464350e68a144d6be3e35c879eac1b9f360139443ee3d9e1960725d6a4d3379af0a35b6a07d083ecc29c4ba03767ad6d48b8e9c20d319dd459da52a91a'
 ```
 ### QR ##
-The qr.py module is used to display a qr code of either the key or the encrypted message, here I'm using it to display the encrypted message so it can be quickly scanned and transmitted , you can use qr versions from 1 to 40 , although I recommend using 40 since it can take the maximum number of characters for small files , and 10 if you're working with the GUI which is intended for text/short messages,
+The qr.py module is used to display a qr code of the encrypted/decrypted messages to be quickly scanned and transmitted , you can use qr versions from 1 to 40 , although I recommend using 40 since it can take the maximum number of characters for small files , and 10 if you're working with the GUI which is intended for text/short messages,

 ## AshDatabase ##
 To support efficient content management, I have integrated this database module to enable the storage and retrieval of encrypted content in a safe and secure manner using an sqlite3 database